ssx/docker-php-fpm/README.md

-# docker-phm-fpm
+# docker-php-fpm

-A docker image to run the latest version of PHP-FPM with composer and GD.
+A docker image to run the latest version (Currently 7.1) of PHP-FPM with Composer and GD.
+Suitable for either local development or production use.